weiganghuang/holops-1803/task2.md

 	```

-1. After confirm the output of `commit dry-run outformat native` does
-    not contain any CLI, continue commit the service instances, and then
-    exit from ncs cli.
-We will commit with option `no-networking`, this
-    option makes sure the instances are committed to NSO's cdb only.
+3. After confirming that the output of `commit dry-run outformat native` is empty, continue to commit the service instances, and then exit from NCS CLI.
+We will commit with the option `no-networking`; this option makes sure the instances are committed to cdb without changing the configuration of network devices.

-    **Make sure you are still in ncs cli’s config mode**.
-With option
-    `no-networking`, NSO is committing the changes only to cdb.
+    **NOTE: Make sure you are still in NCS CLI config mode.
+With the option `no-networking`, NSO is committing the changes only to CDB**

 	```
 	admin@ncs% commit no-networking